adamabernathy/matlab-helpers/README.md

-# Rye - A small Matlab library
+# A small Matlab library

 Rye is a small library set of functions and routines that aid in data analysis.